-- (1) Duration.
-Except as otherwise provided under ORS 227.178, the City Manager must review an application for completeness within 30 days of its receipt. - (2) Considerations.
+(1) Duration.
+Except as otherwise provided under ORS 227.178, the City Manager must review an application for completeness within 30 days of its receipt.

+(2) Considerations.
 Determination of completeness will be based upon receipt of the information required under TDC 32.140 and will not be based on opinions as to quality or accuracy.
 Applications that do not respond to relevant code requirements or standards can be deemed incomplete.
-A determination that an application is complete indicates only that the application is ready for review on its merits, not that the City will make a favorable decision on the application. - (3) Complete Applications.
-If an application is determined to be complete, review of the application will commence. - (4) Incomplete Applications.
+A determination that an application is complete indicates only that the application is ready for review on its merits, not that the City will make a favorable decision on the application.

+(3) Complete Applications.
+If an application is determined to be complete, review of the application will commence.

+(4) Incomplete Applications.
 If an application is determined to be incomplete, the City Manager must provide written notice to the applicant identifying the specific information that is missing and allowing the applicant the opportunity to submit the missing information.
-An application which has been determined to be incomplete must be deemed complete for purposes of this section upon receipt of: - (a) All of the missing information; - (b) Some of the missing information and written notice from the applicant that no other information will be provided; or - (c) Written notice from the applicant that none of the missing information will be provided. - (5) Vesting.
-If an application was complete at the time it was first submitted, or if the applicant submits additional required information within 180 days of the date the application was first submitted, approval or denial of the application must be based upon the standards and criteria that were in effect at the time the application was first submitted. - (6) Void Applications.
+An application which has been determined to be incomplete must be deemed complete for purposes of this section upon receipt of:

+(a) All of the missing information;

+(b) Some of the missing information and written notice from the applicant that no other information will be provided; or

+(c) Written notice from the applicant that none of the missing information will be provided.
+(5) Vesting.
+If an application was complete at the time it was first submitted, or if the applicant submits additional required information within 180 days of the date the application was first submitted, approval or denial of the application must be based upon the standards and criteria that were in effect at the time the application was first submitted.

+(6) Void Applications.
 An application is void if the application has been on file with the City for more than 180 days and the applicant has not provided the missing information or otherwise responded, as provided in subsection (4) of this section.

-The applicant, MIG/APG, on behalf of Portland General Electric Company (PGE), has submitted an application, AR 23-0002, on January 17, 2023.
-The application was deemed incomplete on January 27, 2023.
-The applicant submitted the missing information and the application was then deemed complete on February 2, 2023.
+The applicant, Winterbrook Planning, on behalf of Portland General Electric Company (PGE), has submitted an application, AR23-0003, on April 4, 2023.
+The application was deemed complete on April 20, 2023.
 These standards are met.